Die Hard

 • Devoreaux White — Argyle

-Twentieth Century Fox, 1988
+Twentieth Century Fox: 1988

 132 minutes February 2007

 Die Hard is an action-adventure movie, realistic, exciting, and suspenseful.
-The dramatic unity is tightly focused: a terrorist takeover of a Los Angeles high-rise office building, and a New York policeman who happens to be visiting his estranged wife at an after-hours company party in the building, and decides he must do what he can to stop them.
+The dramatic unity is tightly focused: a terrorist takeover of a Los Angeles high-rise office building, and a New York City policeman who happens to be visiting his estranged wife at an after-hours company party in the building, and decides he must do what he can to stop them.

 Alan Rickman is excellent as the head of the gang, with a great mix of sophisticated underplay and ruthless overplay.
 The villains are scary and their villainy well-motivated.